Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/discussions-starting.md

 To **create a discussion**:
 1. Go to the **Discussions tab**.
 2. Select **+ Discussion** on the left (see screenshot below).
-3. Write a meaningful **name** for the discussion in the text box.
+3. Write a meaningful name for the discussion in the text box.
 This will be the subject of all future topics in this discussion.
 4. Choose **Create**.

 Your discussion is added at the end of the discussions list.
-You can shift discussions' positions by dragging them up and down the list.

 To **create a topic**:

 1. Select a relevant discussion.
 2. Click/tap the **+ Topic** button on the top right.
-3. **Name** the topic and, optionally, choose which members to be notified for its creation.
+3. Name the topic and, optionally, choose which members to be notified for its creation.
 4. Choose **Create**.

 Now your topic is created.
 You can start typing your first message to give more details on the subject.
 This will also serve as a conversation starter.

+### How Can I Ensure Someone is Notified of a New Message in a Discussion?

+There are subjects where you need the attention of particular people.
+To make sure they are notified for each new message in a topic, you can...

+When you want to make sure *you* are notified of new messages, you need to navigate to a chosen topic, open it and change the button on top to *Following*.

+### How Can I Manage Members in a Discussion?

+Members of a discussion are the users, who have both reading and writing permissions for the topics in a discussion.
+Usually owners and members of a team have these permissions for discussions concerning the team or its projects.
+Team viewers have only reading permissions, unless they are owners or members of a project inside the team - then they can participate in this project's discussions.

+To manage the members of a discussion...

+### Deleting vs Unfollowing a Topic

+Not all topics in a team or project would be interesting to you or need your participation.
+To prevent your Slingshot discussions feel overwhelming you can unfollow or delete topics.

+When you no longer care for a topic, you can **unfollow** it.
+This way you will stop receiving notifications for new replies in this topic in the *Notifications* center, which will make it easier for you to focus on more important stuff.

+To unfollow, navigate to the selected topic, then open it and change the button on top to *Unfollowing*.

+When a topic is no longer relevant to a discussion, you can **delete** it.
+Be careful, because deleting a topic will make it disappear for all users and it might still contain valuable information that's worth keeping.
+However, if the information in a topic is no longer valid, deleting it will do more good than harm.

+To delete a topic, navigate to it and select the overflow menu (as shown below).
+Select *Delete*.

+### Rearranging Discussions and Topics

+Whenever you create a discussion it will be added at the end of the discussions list.
+There will be times when you won't be satisfied by the chronological order, for example when you accumulate a long list.
+Don't worry about this, because have an easy and quick way to rearrange discussions.
+Just drag them up and down the list!